National parks in California: Kings Canyon

 Kings Canyon National Park is located in the southern Sierra Nevadas, in Fresno and Tulare counties.
 Currently the park covers 461901 acre.

 Originally established in 1890 as General Grant National Park, created to protect a small area of giant sequoias from logging, the park was greatly expanded and renamed to Kings Canyon National Park on March 4, 1940.
-The park is also a national wilderness area.
+The park is also a wilderness area.
 Kings Canyon is north of and contiguous with Sequoia National Park, and both parks are jointly administered by the National Park Service as the Sequoia and Kings Canyon National Parks.

 The park consists of two main areas: General Grant Grove, home of the General Grant tree and Cedar Grove.
 The park's namesake, Kings Canyon, is a rugged glacier-carved valley more than a mile (1,600 m) deep.
 Other natural features include multiple 14000 ft peaks, high mountain meadows, swift-flowing rivers, and some of the world's largest stands of giant sequoia trees.
 The canyon is drained by the Middle and South Forks of the Kings River.
 Kings Canyon is home to over 60 recreational trails; combined the Pacific Crest Trail and the John Muir Trail traverse the entire length of the park, from north to south.

 Sequoia

 Sequoia National Park is in the southern Sierra Nevada, northeast of Bakersfield, California.
 Because the parks are adjacent to each other, Kings Canyon National Park and Sequoia National Park are administered together as the Sequoia and Kings Canyon National Parks by the National Park Service;.
 In 1976, UNESCO designated the park as the Sequoia-Kings Canyon Biosphere Reserve.

-The park was established on September 25, 1890 to protect over 400,000 acres of moutainous forest wilderness and became a national park at the same time the National Park Service was founded on August 25, 1916; today the park protects 629 sqmi.
+The park was established on September 25, 1890, to protect over 400,000 acres of mountainous forest wilderness and became a national park at the same time the National Park Service was founded on August 25, 1916; today the park protects 629 sqmi.
 The park's giant sequoia forests are part of 202,430 acres of old-growth forests protected by Sequoia and Kings Canyon National Parks.
 The park is home to the highest mountain in the contiguous United States, Mount Whitney (14,505 ft).
 Approximately 85 percent of the Sequoia and Kings Canyon National Parks is a wilderness area inaccessible by road.
 The majority of the national park was designated as part of the Sequoia-Kings Canyon Wilderness area in 1984 and the southwest portion of the park was protected as the John Krebs Wilderness in 2009.

-The park is known for the giant sequoia trees it is named after, including the General Sherman tree, by volume the largest tree on Earth.
-The General Sherman tree grows in an area of the park called the Giant Forest, which contains five of the ten largest trees in the world.
+The park is known for the giant sequoia trees it is named after, including the General Sherman Tree, by volume the largest tree on Earth.
+The General Sherman Tree grows in an area of the park called the Giant Forest, which contains five of the ten largest trees in the world.
 The Giant Forest is connected by the Generals Highway to General Grant Grove in Kings Canyon National park, home of the General Grant tree which is one of the other largest giant sequoias in existence.